Dune Messiah: Adaptations

+David Lynch had planned to adapt sequels to Dune during the film's production in 1983–1984, with a script tentatively-titled Dune II.
+Based on Dune Messiah, the film had some differences from the novel's story, much like the first film had.
+After the critical and commercial failure of Dune, the sequel did not proceed.
+The partial script developed by Lynch with notes by Frank Herbert was discovered in summer 2023 at Herbert's archives at California State University, Fullerton.

 Dune Messiah and its sequel Children of Dune (1976) were collectively adapted by the Sci-Fi Channel in 2003 into a miniseries entitled Frank Herbert's Children of Dune.
 The first installment of the three part, six-hour miniseries covers the bulk of the plot of Dune Messiah.
 The second and third installments adapt Children of Dune.

+Villeneuve trilogy

-Director Denis Villeneuve confirmed at the 2021 Venice Film Festival prior to the debut of his theatrical adaptation of Dune that a film based on Dune Messiah was planned, and it would serve as the third film in a trilogy.
-After Dune: Part Two (covering the second half of the first novel) was officially greenlit in October 2021, Villeneuve reiterated his hope to continue the series with a third film focusing on Dune Messiah.
-Screenwriter Jon Spaihts confirmed in March 2022 that Villeneuve still plans on a third film, and potential TV series spin-offs to continue the Dune saga.
+Prior to the release of his 2021 theatrical adaptation Dune, director Denis Villeneuve confirmed at the 2021 Venice Film Festival that a film based on Dune Messiah was planned, and it would serve as the third film in a trilogy.
+After Dune: Part Two (covering the second half of the first novel) was officially greenlit in October 2021, Villeneuve reiterated his hope to continue the series with a third film based on Dune Messiah.
+In April 2024, following the critical and commercial success of Dune: Part Two, Legendary Pictures confirmed that an adaptation of Dune Messiah was in development, with Villeneuve returning as director.
+Principal photography for the film, titled Dune: Part Three, began on July 7, 2025, with the film scheduled to be released in the United States by Warner Bros.
+Pictures on December 18, 2026.